President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 In 1787, a convention was held to strengthen the Articles of Confederation that governed the new United States.
 However, the delegates instead seceded from the nation under the Articles and drafted what became the U.S. Constitution.

 The new United States of America had been independent from Great Britain for just six years.
-The national laws were codified in the Articles of Confederation, which were created and executed by the Continental Congress.
+The Articles of Confederation codified the national laws, created and executed by the Continental Congress.

-To strengthen the Articles of Confederation, a convention was called in May 1787.
-However as the convention progressed, it became clear that the Articles would be completely replaced by a new national constitution that remains the law of the land today.
+To strengthen the Articles of Confederation, a convention of state delegates assembled in May 1787.
+But as the convention progressed, it became clear that the Articles would be completely replaced by a new national constitution that remains the law of the land today.

 The “Grand Convention at Philadelphia” formally convened on May 25, and eventually 55 of the 73 selected delegates attended.
 Of the 13 states, only Rhode Island refused to send a delegate.
 Others refusing to attend were Revolutionary War leaders Samuel Adams, Richard Henry Lee and Patrick Henry, who “smelt a rat in Philadelphia, tending toward the monarchy.”